-It may surprise you to hear that the field of health informatics and healthcare information technology is growing much faster than the average occupation, and even faster than the healthcare industry as a whole.
-After all, you may not even know what professionals in health informatics careers do or what job titles they hold.
-Several careers are available to candidates with ah health informatics degree, including fast-growing jobs in skilled and clinical roles.
+The field of health informatics and healthcare information technology is growing much faster than the average occupation, even faster than the healthcare industry as a whole.
+You may not even know what professionals in health informatics careers do or what job titles they hold.
+Several careers are available to candidates with a health informatics degree, including fast-growing jobs in skilled and clinical roles.

 Skilled Roles in Health Informatics